 You’ve got to have a steady stream of content for your website or blog.
 You know that.
 Consistent content production shows your target audience that you’re a pro—and it shows Google that your site is legitimate and worthy of appearing in SERPs (search engine results pages).

-But sometimes the proverbial wellspring of ideas goes dry.
+But sometimes the proverbial wellspring of mind blowing ideas goes dry.
 If you’re a small business that relies on a content marketing strategy, these dry spells can be tough on your overall efforts.
 Some businesses never recover from these dry spells, and it results in outdated blog posts, sporadic newsletters, and dead zones on their websites.

 Don’t let yourself get there.
 Writer’s block, or maybe more aptly, creator’s block, is a normal part of every small-business owner’s journey.
 When it hits, you just need a little nudge to get your ideation sessions (that’s a fancy word for the act of coming up with good ideas) back on track.